hesselbom/bot-battle/README.md

 Property            | Description
 ------------------- | -------------
-Ottobots.MIN_POS    | Minimum position on map as Vector2
+BotBattle.MIN_POS    | Minimum position on map as Vector2
-Ottobots.MAX_POS    | Maximum position on map as Vector2
+BotBattle.MAX_POS    | Maximum position on map as Vector2
-Ottobots.MAX_HEALTH | Maximum health on a bot
+BotBattle.MAX_HEALTH | Maximum health on a bot

 ### Methods